specify/specify7-test-panel/README.md

   up --remove-orphans
 ```

+> This will deploy the development server and the deployments configured
+> in the test panel.
+If there is no need to start the configured
+> deployments, omit the `-f state/docker-compose.yml \ ` line from above.
+>
+> If deployments, are not started, there would be a lot of errors in the dev
+> console in the test panel.
+You can silence those by disabling deployment
+> status fetching by adding "?no-fetch" to the url (https://localhost/?no-fetch)

 Test Panel is now available at [https://localhost/](https://localhost/)

 Next.JS has hot-reload enabled, so code changes are reflected in realtime.